Index Match in Google Sheets (2 Simple Examples + Guide)

 If you’re still a little confused, don’t worry.
 We’re about to take a look at a practical example.

-For this guide, we will use the following Inventory spreadsheet and the INDEX MATCH function Google Sheets offers to look for the number of items by company name.
+Follow along as I show you how to use my inventory spreadsheet and the INDEX MATCH function in Google Sheets to look for the number of items by company name.

 Example data to index match Google Sheets